 “The entire ColdHubs team and I are incredibly grateful to the Food Planet Prize Jury and the Curt Bergfors Foundation for this wonderful recognition.
 We’ll cherish it forever!
 The award money will accelerate our expansion, save at least 43,800 tons of food annually, create at least 80 jobs for women as Hub Operators, and save more than 1,000,000kg of C02.”Nnaemeka Ikegwuonu, ColdHubs’ CEO

 Every year, smallholder farmers in Africa, Latin America, and Southeast Asia lose a quarter of their income to spoilage.
 ColdHubs takes on the problem at all steps of the production and distribution chain, one solar-powered cold room at a time.

 Amaka Clodeth and Uzoamaka Umezuruike brainstormings on market expansion at Coldhubs offices in Owerri

 Food Planet Prize

 The Food Planet Prize awards initiatives that solve the dilemma of feeding a growing world population while saving a planet in peril.
-Each year, two winners receive $2 million each to rapidly scale up their initiatives.
 We welcome solutions from all over the world and any field as long as they can help humanity shift to sustainable food systems within this decade.
 Unlike traditional awards, anyone can apply or nominate—all year round.
 The Prize is handed out by Curt Bergfors Foundation.